Low Interest Rates Encourage Investment and Stimulate Consumer Spending

 Write out an equation for the nominal interest rate on any security.

-Distinguish between the real risk-free rate of interest, r
+Distinguish between the real risk-free rate of interest, r, and the

 nominal, or quoted, risk-free rate of interest, r RF.